nodejs/node/doc/api/fs.md

 * Returns: {Promise}

 Asynchronously copies `src` to `dest`.
 By default, `dest` is overwritten if it already exists.
-The `Promise` will be resolved with no arguments upon success.
+The `Promise` will be fulfilled with no arguments upon success.

 Node.js makes no guarantees about the atomicity of the copy operation.
 If an error occurs after the destination file has been opened for writing, Node.js